Baseball Capsules | Taiwan News

 Francisco Liriano (5-4) pitched six solid innings and Roberto Osuna converted his 21st consecutive save opportunity as the Blue Jays, who began the night last in the AL East, won their third straight.
 Houston, which has the best record in the majors at 58-28, had won four in a row and eight of 10.

-Toronto trailed 2-1 before the game turned as the Blue Jays batted around in a five-run fifth.
-Donaldson, the 2015 AL MVP, ended an 0-for-15 slide with a two-run single that put Toronto in front.
+Toronto trailed 2-1 before batting around in a five-run fifth.
+Donaldson, the 2015 AL MVP, ended an 0-for-15 slide with a two-run single that put the Blue Jays in front.

 BREWERS 11, CUBS 2